Stockman, Friedman, and the Gold StandardPosted: November 30, 2013

 To me this would only be arguable a danger if the commodity, such as gold, was determined to be the only legal tender, which it was.
 Under a free banking system I don’t think that gold or fiat would be the basis of all transactions and contracts and thus it has a lesser likelihood of leading to fraud.

 In the end Friedman proved Mr. Stockman and for that matter hard money crowd wrong for believing that the gold standard was good or even feasible.
 The idea that it was truly redeemable is laughable at certain times in history, even in the good ole days before the progressive era.
 As well Friedman also points out in the same chapter in Capitalism and Freedom that the idea of backing money is in its self “fiduciary” meaning fractional.
 Thus the Rothbardians that think fractional reserve banking is fraud may find themselves almost contrary.
 Of course they will tell you its no longer dollars but gold coins, and some think the government can magically run it while not intervene.
 As shown by Friedman that’s practically and politically impossible.
 I assume Stockman studied law or had some knowledge of tort and civil law would be able to understand the process and the complexity of the imposition of such statutes and that they are far more expansive and easily passed than many assume.
-While I don’t say no to free banking as Friedman does (possible changed later) I do think that Friedman’s argument is unfairly characterized as against gold standard and for fiat when it’s really unfavorable of government gold standard because a pure one run by the government can’t exist and it would be impractical.
+While I don’t say no to free banking as Friedman does (possible changed later) I do think that Friedman’s argument is unfairly characterized as against gold standard and for fiat when it’s really unfavorable of government gold standard because a pure one run by no government can’t exist and it would be impractical as he later explained.
+Our current state in the “fiat universe” is far better than the gold standard days.

 Also regarding the idea of fractional reserve banking.
 I know that some Rothbardian out there is inching to tell me that Rothbard’s gold standard has no fiduciary notes.
 Please go read this wonderful article on fractional reserve banking by George Selgin, I think he explains himself very well.